braziljs/eloquente-javascript/06_object.md

-Different pieces of such a program interact with each other through _((interface))s_, limited sets of functions or bindings that provide useful functionality at a more abstract level, hiding its precise implementation.
+Different pieces of such a program interact with each other through _((interface))s_, limited sets of functions or bindings that provide useful functionality at a more abstract level, hiding their precise implementation.

 {{index "public properties", "private properties", "access control"}}

 Such program pieces are modeled using ((object))s.
 Their interface consists of a specific set of ((method))s and properties.
 Properties that are part of the interface are called _public_.
-The others, that outside code should not be touching, are called _private_.
+The others, which outside code should not be touching, are called _private_.

 {{index "underscore character"}}

-Many languages provide a way to distinguish public and private properties, and will prevent outside code from accessing the private ones altogether.
-JavaScript, once again taking the minimalist approach, does not.
-Not yet, at least—there is work underway to add this to the language.
+Many languages provide a way to distinguish public and private properties and prevent outside code from accessing the private ones altogether.
+JavaScript, once again taking the minimalist approach, does not—not yet at least.
+There is work underway to add this to the language.

 Even though the language doesn't have this distinction built in,